dat3Cph/material/flow2/webscraping/Trustpilot.md

 PostgreSql and lambda expressions for data processing, JUnit 5 for testing, and apply Object-Oriented Programming (OOP) and functional programming concepts.

-In this project, you will learn how to scrape data from a website, store the data in a database, and analyze the data using Java streams and lambda expressions.
+In this project, you will learn how to scrape data from a website, store the data in a database, use Java ExecutorService to improve the performance of the web scraping and data storage, and analyze the data using Java streams and lambda expressions.
 You will also learn how to use JUnit 5 to test your code and Mockito(optional) to mock classes and methods.

 - **Try tu use Streams, Functional Programming and Lambda expressions as much as possible.**
 - **All analysis and calculations should be done by calling the data from the database.**